Mxt-dot/BetterAI/README.md

 **This mod will not do miracles.
 It will just try to use the tools we have on our disposale.**
 <h1>Just now, I'm working on...</h1>
-- AI_army script bugfix
+- AI_army script bugfix (!!!
+POSTPONED SINCE WAITING ON RESPONSE FROM PARADOX)

-- make AI upgrade forts when it's time to do so!
+- make AI use their missionaries!
 <h1>CURRENTLY ON TODO-LIST (recommendations welcome)</h1>

 * War logic